dg9vh/MeshCom-Client/README.md

 Now it should be running!

+## Key features

+* Grouping messages into tabs by destination (GRC or callsign)
+* alerting sound for new message
+* watchlist and alerting sound for callsigns in watchlist

 ## Troubles?

 If you have issues with emojis under linux, you could try `sudo apt-get install fonts-noto*` to install needed fonts